Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Literature Review

 However, McCormick inequalities do not yield a tight relaxation of the overall set $X$ as a stronger relationship between the $w_{jk}$ variables is needed.
-A much tighter relaxation can be obtained by relaxing the matricial constraint $W - x \t{x} = 0$ to $W - x \t{x} \succeq 0$, which, due to Schur's complement, becomes the PSD constraint
+A much tighter relaxation can be obtained by compounding a McCormick-based relaxation with a semidefinite relaxation, \emph{i.e.}, relaxing the matricial constraint $\bsW - \x \t{\x} = 0$ to $\bsW - \x \t{\x} \succeq 0$, which, due to Schur's complement, becomes the PSD constraint

 By using either McCormick inequalities or the PSD constraint above, one can obtain two relaxations of [MIQCQP]: